TeamCodeStream/codestream-server/shared/codestream_configs/README.md

   environments, single host docker preview, mac development using pubnub, mac development using broadcaster, etc...)
 - [README.parameter-definitions.json](README.parameter-definitions.json) -
-  parameter descriptions and environment variables used to override them.
+  parameter descriptions and environment variables used to override the values in the file.
-- Run `bin/update-all-configs` to refresh all config files as well as the parameter descriptions and environment overrides.
-This needs to be run with access to the secrets database (KM_PKI needs to be defined)
+- Updates to the schema and/or profiles require downstream files and templates to be updated and deployed.
+Run `bin/update-all-configs` to refresh everything.
+This needs to be with access to the secrets database (KM_PKI needs to be defined or the key management sandbox loaded).
+- If you update the schema or defaults, ALL projects that use this will need to be updated.

 ## Schema File